jamiesmith/astrosaloon/_posts/2018-04-05-the-telescope-takahashi-fsq-106edxv4.md

 I had always heard about Tak's.
 The build quality, the _optical_ quality, the scarcity.

 ![image-right](https://media.giphy.com/media/TdwziQPhbNAzK/giphy.gif){: .align-right}
-Finally, I ready to really pull the trigger-- funds in hand, I check on OPTCorp's site: `In Stock`.
+Finally, I was ready to really pull the trigger-- funds in hand, I check on OPTCorp's site: `In Stock`.
 So I nabbed the FSQ-106EDX4, and have had no regrets.
-Some obligitory unboxing pics are below (if there are no pictures, it didn't happen).
+Some obligitory unboxing pics are below.
+After all, if there are no pictures it didn't happen.
 So I was able to get a _fantastic_ scope, and got it within a week of ordering.
 It would be quite some time before I could actually **do** anything with it.

 The Tak has a HUGE image circle, and a mediocre focuser.
 The detatched focuser looks very nice in my glass-door office cabinet, which is now its new home.
 I replaced it with a mac-daddy NiteCrawler 3.5 from [MoonLite](https://focuser.com) (hit `products`, then `MoonLight NiteCrawler` -- the website is awful, but the products are great!).